The food data tables

 better if you restrict protein intake, particularly as the CKD progresses and

-foods have protein levels of between 25 and 30%, usually around 28%.
+kidney diets have protein levels of between 28 and 35%.

 When choosing a

 commercial food from the lists, therefore, I would not only look at the

 phosphorus level but also consider the protein level.
 That is to say, if for

 example I have two foods with the same phosphorus level to choose from and my